-Early in the development of the access management project, it was important for the project team to develop initial objectives of what access management should accomplish in the US 287 corridor.
+Early in the development of the Access Control Plan update project, it was important for the project team to develop initial objectives of what access management should accomplish in the SH68 corridor.
 The resulting objectives for the project are provided in Section 2.1.
 Guiding principles in Section 2.2 were developed to insure that the recommended treatments throughout the corridor are applied in a uniform manner.
 There are a number of typical situations which should be treated in the same general manner in the interest of fairness.
 However, it was also recognized that there are a number of unique situations which should be treated on an individual basis.
-Samples of current access issues are provided in Section 2.3.
-Techniques to implement the Access Control Plan are discussed in Section 2.4.
+Techniques to implement the updated Access Control Plan are discussed in Section 2.3.